potassco/clorm/docs/clorm/quickstart.rst

         event=Event.Field
 	level=IntegerField

-The above definition can be used to match against an ASP predicate containing a complex term.
+The above definition can be used to match against an ASP fact containing a complex term.

 .. code-block:: prolog